DPGuide/2---00---26byte-/README.md

 ***There is no 8, and the 7 is the cache, which is always automatically reset to zero at some point.
 At 26, haha, or something like that.***

 ***Beat (Bytes), Instrument, Function
-0 - 1, Overture, Magic Number 2A C0
+0 - 1, Overture  Magic Number 2A C0
 2 - 3, Solo, Your primary sensor value
 4 - 6, Metronome, The timestamp for synchronization
 7, Baton, Cache status (Handshake 0x07 / 0x00)